nrfconnect/sdk-nrf/doc/nrf/app_power_opt.rst

    Complete the following sub-steps to export the settings from Online Power Profiler:

    a.
 Click :guilabel:`Export settings` to store current Online Power Profiler settings to a :file:`.json` file.
    #.
-Click :guilabel:`Export project config` to export the configuration parameters in an :file:`opp.conf` file that you can use when building the firmware.
+Click :guilabel:`Export NCS project config` to export the configuration parameters in an :file:`opp.conf` file that you can use when building the firmware.

 Real-time power measurement using Power Profiler Kit II
 -------------------------------------------------------